By Sarah DeLappe

 Olivia Z. Cote – #7

 Olivia Z. Cote (#7) is a recent graduate of the Boston University School of Theatre (B.F.A., Theatre Arts) and is making her Lyric Stage debut.
-An actor and a playwright, Olivia’s original work has been produced by Brunch Theatre (NYC), as well as by the Boston Center for American Performance (BTM XIX), and her play Final Flight premiered at the Boston University School of Theatre in April 2018.
-Recent acting credits include A Midsummer Night’s Dream (Apollinaire Theatre Company), Mother Courage and Her Children (Boston University), and The Shape of Things (Boston University).
-Olivia will tour with educational group True to Life as an actor/facilitator in their It IS My Place initiative this August, and can be seen in Wheelock Family Theatre’s Gooney Bird Greene this October and November.
-We are The Wolves! oliviazcote.com
+An actor and a playwright, Olivia’s original work has been produced by Brunch Theatre and the Boston Center for American Performance (BTM XIX), and her play Final Flight premiered at the Boston University School of Theatre in April 2018.
+Final Flight will get its first production outside of an academic setting with Acadiana Repertory Theatre in June 2019.
+Recent acting credits include Gooney Bird Greene and Her True Life Adventures (Wheelock Family Theatre), A Midsummer Night’s Dream (Apollinaire Theatre Company), and Mother Courage and Her Children (Boston University). oliviazcote.com

 Chelsea Evered – #2